paulgovan/BayesianNetwork/README.md

 ## Structure
 Click Structure in the sidepanel to begin learning the network from the data.
 The Bayesian network is automatically displayed in the Bayesian Network box.

-In order to learn the structure of a network for a given data set, upload the data set in csv format using The Network Input box.
+In order to learn the structure of a network for a given data set, upload the data set in csv format using The Data Input box.
+Data should be numeric or factored and should not contain any NULL/NaN/NA values.
 Again, this example uses the "Sample Discrete Network", which should already be loaded.

 Select a learning algorithm from the *Structural Learning* box.
 The classes of available structural learning algorithms include:
 * Constraint-based algorithms